thelvp/thelvp/README.md

-### Hi there, I'm Loes! 👋
+### Hi!
+I'm Loes 🖖

-I was an attorney-at-law/legal counsel specialized in privacy & IT for almost 10 years.
-Now I'm making the switch from lawyer to web developer 🚀✨ As Captain James T. Kirk famously said, "to boldly go... where no Loes van Puijenbroek has gone before!"
+- Making the switch from lawyer to web developer 🚀✨

-Things to know about me:

-- ✨ Love all things front-end
+- On my way to becoming the best front end developer I can be.
+- Certified attorney-at-law with almost 10 years legal experience as attorney and legal counsel
-- 📚 Expert on GDPR/privacy, IT-law & cookie legislation
+- Expert on GDPR/privacy, IT-law & cookie legislation
-- 🏃‍♀️ If I'm not coding, I'm running marathons & ultramarathons or reading a good fantasy novel
+- Love all things frontend
+- Run marathons in my spare time

 Let's get in touch!